NicLandajo/Crate/README.md

 Always read the "version.txt" file for update/install instructions.
 Remember to backup your current version first (entire Crate folder and config files at all its locations) for easy rollback.
 Only then, once you have ensured that you can fully restore your previous version, should you proceed to update and connect the new version.

-Check for updates using the Update button in Crate's Settings page.
+Check for updates using the Update button in Crate's Settings.

 # About Crate